beautifier/js-beautify/README.md

         "unescape_strings": false
     }

+You might notice that the CLI options and defaults hash aren't 100% correlated.
+Historically, the Python and JS APIs have not been 100% identical.
+For example, `space_before_conditional` is currently JS-only, and not addressable from the CLI script.
+There are a few other additional cases keeping us from 100% API-compatibility.
+Patches welcome!

 ## License

 You are free to use this in any way you want, in case you find this